-For thermal convection problems with phase-change the three dimensionless control parameters are the Rayleigh ($\text{Ra}_o = \frac{g(\rho_w-\rho_o)L^3}{\nu_o\alpha_o\rho_o}$), Stefan ($\text{Ste} = \frac{c_p\Delta T}{L}$), and Prandtl ($\text{Pr}=\nu_o/\alpha_o$) numbers.
-Here, the Rayleigh number is the ratio of the time scale associated to thermal transport due to diffusion, as compared to the time scale of thermal transport due to convection.
+For thermal convection problems with phase-change the three dimensionless control parameters are the Rayleigh ($\text{Ra}_o = \frac{g(\rho_w-\rho_o)L^3}{\nu_o\alpha_o\rho_o}$), Stefan ($\text{Ste} = \frac{c_p\Delta T}{\mathcal{L}}$), and Prandtl ($\text{Pr}=\nu_o/\alpha_o$) numbers, where $g$ is gravity, $\rho_w$ is the density of the water, $\rho_o$ is the density of the olive oil, $L$ is a relevant length scale, $\nu$ is the kinematic viscosity, $\alpha$ is the thermal diffusivity, $c_p$ is the specific heat, $\Delta T = T_\infty - T_o$ is the temperature difference between the ambient and the melting temperature, and $\mathcal{L}$ is the latent heat of fusion.
+We have used $o$ and $w$ subscripts to denote quantities related to oil and water, respectively.
+Here, the Rayleigh number is the time scale associated to thermal transport due to diffusion, as compared to the time scale of thermal transport due to convection.
 Whereas in classical Rayleigh--B\'enard convection buoyancy is created by (generally) small density changes due to temperature changes ($\beta \Delta T$), in our case a large density difference is immediately created due to the different substances $\left((\rho_w-\rho_o)/\rho_o\right)$.
 A high Rayleigh number means intense thermal driving of the system.
 The Stefan number describes the ratio of specific heat versus the latent heat of fusion, where the latent heat is the heat needed or released by a phase change.